 On the surface, the career progression at MBB firms is simple – up or out.
 You work 2 years and then decide whether you’re staying or exiting.
 When you look a little deeper, however, you discover some pretty cool things that make each firm unique and attractive in its own way.

 For instance, Bain has built a 6-month sabbatical into its career progression.
 After completing their first 2 years, undergrad hires are given the opportunity to rotate into a 6-month term doing something entirely new – whether it’s working for Bain’s non-profit group Bridgespan, working abroad through an interoffice transfer, or doing an externship with a company totally outside of Bain.

 BCG offers unique programs for top performers that reward and retain top talent at the firm, like The Strategy Institute – a special international project team that develops a long-term look at strategy and competitive advantage – and the BCG Fellows program that gives senior consultants carte blanche to work on whatever they want with an associated budget and staff.

-McKinsey has a subject matter expert track and a generalist track, and moves consultants early on into specific practices, such as logistics or HR.
+McKinsey has a subject matter expert track and a generalist track, and moves consultants early on into specific practices, such as Education or Digital.
 Because McKinsey hires candidates early on into specific areas of expertise, they’re more open to considering applications from candidates who’ve chosen not to go the typical MBA route.
 If your education and/or work experience is “outside the norm,” McKinsey is more likely to consider you than BCG or Bain.

 BCG operates in a similar manner, hiring people into practices a lot earlier than Bain – who waits until consultants have reached Partner or Sr. Partner level before assigning a specialization.
 Bain has been trending towards earlier specialization, but they’re still 2-5 years later than the other firms.